ToniWonKanobi/theoveranalyzed.net/posts/2015/9/9/thoughts-on-apples-september-event.md

 </div>

-[^prodef]: In the iPad Pro's defense, I don't care about any iPads, really.
+[^prodef]: In the iPad Pro's defense, I don't care about any iPads, really.
 So there's that.
 [^still]: The iPhones 6 Plus still have the optical image stabilization:

 	<a class="nohover" href="http://d.pr/i/xeoY+">